peiliou/Wikipedia-Talk-Parser/README.md

 2. [Install](https://github.com/peiliou/Wikipedia-Talk-Parser/raw/main/Userscript.user.js) Userscript.user.js

-3. Go to any wikipedia talk page -> open web developer tools using F12 -> click the console tab -> click any reply button on a wiki talk page to see parser results in the console
+3. Go to any wikipedia talk page -> open web developer tools using F12 -> click the console tab -> the console will show parsed results when a reply button is clicked on a wiki talk page

-4. Continue adding code inside the userscript to process the parser results (for further developments)
+4. Continue adding code inside the userscript to process the parsed results (for further developments)

 ---

-**Alternatively, you can also use it as a library (see example files in the `lib` folder)**
+**Alternatively, you can also use it as a library (see example files in the [lib](https://github.com/peiliou/Wikipedia-Talk-Parser/tree/main/lib) folder)**

 ---